Skip to content

 We offer KS4 booster sessions once a week at lunchtimes, and afterschool.

-We conduct KS3 fieldwork within the local area and Yorkshire, whilst investigating flooding and traffic management in York during KS4 fieldwork.
+We conduct KS3 fieldwork within the local area and Yorkshire, opportunities to work with the University of Leeds on sustainability projects and in KS4 students will be investigating coastal management schemes at Hornsea during KS4 fieldwork.

 What will students study in Geography?